quba42/flexpart_containerization/README.md

 The output data of your FLEXPART run will be placed inside the `flexpart_output_local` volume.

 > Note that there are many possible ways to achieve steps 5 to 7 above.
-> The official Docker documentation (https://docs.docker.com) is a good place to get started.
+> The official Docker documentation (https://docs.docker.com) is a good next point of call.
-> Providing a fully automated default way to achieve these steps is a priority TODO for this project.

-## The QuickLook Container
+## Advanced Usage

+Once you have achieved a successfull containerized FLEXPART run, you can start experimenting with the run configuration found under `env_files/flexpart.env`.
+If the provided configuration parameters are insufficient you will need to manually modify the FLEXPART model configuration used under `image_sources/flexpart/model/` and rebuild the Docker image with your modifications.
+It is the aim of this project to keep extending the provided configuration interface until such manual model adjustments become unnecessary.

+This repository also provides a QuickLook container image that can be used to run post processing visualizations on FLEXPART output data.
+The image can be built by running `./scripts/build_quicklook.sh` from the repository root.

 # Contribution Guide
 ## General Conventions